alexdutton/england-covid-msoa/README.md

 ## If you run this API

-I couldn't see how to get batch data out of any API on api.coronavirus.data.gov.uk at the MSOA level, so I've resorted to making a request for every single MSOA, with a 0.2s hard-coded interval between requests.
+I couldn't see how to get batch data out of any API or download on api.coronavirus.data.gov.uk at the MSOA level for individual days, so I've resorted to making a request for every single MSOA, with a 0.2s hard-coded interval between requests.
 If my script is causing you trouble, please get in touch and let me know how I can do things better for you.